3phase/rdrct2/README.md

 rdrct2
 ======

-Rdrct2 is easy-to-understand open source project that aims to shorten your long URLs.
+Rdrct2 is easy-to-understand open source URL shortener that aims to shorten your long URLs.